Epidemiology

 Epidemiology career options

-With Oregon State’s MPH program in epidemiology, you’ll learn how to use your skills in applied settings in health departments, non-governmental agencies or CDC or WHO field programs.
+Our MPH epidemiology graduates go on to work in various settings, such as health departments, non-governmental agencies or CDC or WHO field programs.

-You’ll also be prepared for doctoral training in epidemiology or other professional training.
+You’ll also be prepared to pursue a PhD in epidemiology or other professional training.

 Sample careers: